-The prevalence of Diversity, Equity, and Inclusion (DEI) can be seen in every industry, including the education space.
-In K-12 education too, it plays a crucial role and has become the need of the hour.
+The prevalence of Diversity, Equity, and Inclusion (DEI) in K-12 education can be seen just like in every industry.
+In K-12 education, it plays a crucial role and has become the need of the hour.

 In the recent webinar organized by the digital platform, Hurix Digital explored wide-ranging ideas and concepts pertaining to DEI in K-12 education.
 The main panelist in the webinar was Kristy Lilas – Vice President of Diversity, Inclusion, and Belonging at GoDaddy and Tracy Cugini – Editorial Director, Education at Hurix Digital.
 Hosted by Tejas Pitkar – Sr. Manager, Outbound Marketing at Hurix Digital, the program covered an hour-long discussion on the different paraphernalia of digital education.